manikantaDasari/code-playground/replit.md

 # Overview

-This is a full-stack web application that serves as an educational coding playground for comparing JavaScript and Python programming concepts.
-The application features a modern React frontend with shadcn/ui components and an Express.js backend, designed to help users learn programming concepts through side-by-side code examples and comparisons.
+This is a comprehensive full-stack web application called "The Code Playground" that serves as an educational platform for comparing JavaScript and Python programming concepts.
+The application features a modern React frontend with shadcn/ui components and an Express.js backend, designed to help users learn programming concepts through detailed side-by-side code examples, explanations, and feature comparisons.

+## Recent Updates (August 17, 2025)
+- ✅ Fixed button functionality by adding Font Awesome icons
+- ✅ Added comprehensive debugging and error tracking
+- ✅ Expanded concept library to include advanced JavaScript topics:
+  - Objects and Dictionaries
+  - Data Types and Type Systems
+  - String Manipulation
+  - Operators (Mathematical and Logical)
+  - Hoisting and Variable Declaration Behavior
+  - Higher Order Functions
+  - Closures and Lexical Scope
+  - Asynchronous Programming (Promises/Async-Await)
+  - Destructuring and Unpacking
+- ✅ All buttons are now fully functional with proper concept switching
+- ✅ Side-by-side code comparisons working correctly
+- ✅ Detailed explanations and feature comparisons for each concept

 # User Preferences